Archan6el/Wraith/README.md

 The Wraith agent can pick up both TCP and UDP traffic

 Again, shoutout to Khael, I basically just wrote my own version of [PhantomShell](https://github.com/KhaelK138/PhantomShell) from the ground up.
-PhantomShell is a million times better
+PhantomShell is a million times better though, use that instead

 Still a work in progress